Here’s our light-hearted overview on the A – Z of nutrition.

 D – Vitamin D.

 The slip, slop, slap message from the Cancer Council has worked so well that there has been a reduction in skin cancer prevalence, but an increase in rickets, a disease linked with Vitamin D deficiency, that leads to the softening and bending of bones in children.
 So, be mindful of too much sun exposure without sunscreen but be sure to get at least 20 minutes in each day to get a healthy dose of Vitamin D.

 The key role of Vitamin E is that of anti-oxidant.
 Anti-oxidants help to clean up the free radicals circulating around our bodies (see below).
 The main source of Vitamin E is in fats and oils, so next time you make a salad, drizzle some EVOO over it and get a good dose of Vitamin E to stay healthy.
 Eating a handful of nuts and seeds each day will also give you a good amount of Vitamin E.

 F – Free Radicals.

 Free radicals are atoms or groups of atoms that contain an odd number of electrons.
 If the number of free radicals overwhelm our body’s ability to regulate them, oxidative stress ensues which can adversely alter lipids, proteins, and DNA and trigger several chronic diseases including heart disease and cancer.
-Free radicals are BAD!
+Too many free radicals are not goo for our health!
 Anti-oxidants help to clean up our body of free radicals so be sure to eat a wide variety of whole foods to ensure a healthy intake of anti-oxidants and keep those free radicals under control!

 G – Gut health.